matthew-jack/AutoSploit/README.md

 Purpose
 =======
-PoC program to automate the at.exe privilege escalation vulnerability (CVE-2006-3209).
+PoC program to exploit the at.exe privilege escalation vulnerability (CVE-2006-3209).

 Components
 ==========